The Experienced Business & Corporate Lawyer in Clarksville, TN

 Attorneys in this area:

 We have expertise in assisting individuals, including professionals, with starting a new enterprise or reorganizing an existing company.
 We help entrepreneurs form businesses by assisting with entity selection and creating corporate by-laws and operating agreements.
-Our Clarksville attorneys are also experienced in negotiating acquisitions, dispositions, joint ventures, mergers and dissolutions.
+Our Clarksville business lawyers are also experienced in negotiating acquisitions, dispositions, joint ventures, mergers, and dissolutions.

-Our attorneys work with our corporate clients of any size on matters they encounter in day-to-day operations, such as lease and contract negotiations, non-compete agreements and drafting resolutions.
-We also assist businesses on their annual shareholder meetings, drafting proxy forms, preparing minutes and other governmental requirements.
+Our business & corporate attorneys work with our corporate clients of any size on matters they encounter in day-to-day operations, such as lease and contract negotiations, non-compete agreements, and drafting resolutions.
+We also assist businesses with their annual shareholder meetings, drafting proxy forms, preparing minutes, and other governmental requirements.

-Before you form a new business, enter contract negotiations or sign an agreement of any kind, contact our Clarksville attorneys to arrange a confidential consultation to discuss your commercial law matters.
+Before you form a new business, enter contract negotiations or sign an agreement of any kind, contact our Clarksville business attorneys to arrange a confidential consultation to discuss your commercial law matters.
 We can help you be successful.
-You can reach our Clarksville attorneys at (931) 647-1501, or contact our commercial law firm online for more information and to get started today.
+You can reach the Clarksville legal team at Batson Nolan PLC at (931) 647-1501, or contact our commercial law firm online for more information and to get started today.

-Our employment law attorneys specialize in protecting employers’ rights, from providing legal advice on day-to-day human resource issues to defending business owners in employment-related litigation.
+Our employment legal matters lawyers specialize in protecting employers’ rights, from providing legal advice on day-to-day human resource issues to defending business owners in employment-related litigation.
 We also work with individual professional employees who need help understanding and negotiating employment contracts.

 Sexual harassment is not permitted in the workplace.
 There are a number of Tennessee State laws and Federal laws that prevent such types of harassment.
 Sexual harassment in the workplace occurs when an employee is subjected to unwanted comments, touching, or requests of a sexual nature.